 The UK remains a top destination for BISP graduates.
 Unlike some other countries, students are required to be certain of a course of study at the time of application.
-While in the U.S. students can apply as "undecided," there is no such thing in the UK.
 Students must be prepared to launch into a specific course of study and to stay with it for three years or until the degree is completed.